neomura/atmega328p-cartridge/circuit-design/how-it-works/readme.md

 This produces values offset by approximately 40 IRE.
 This will, however, still work.

+## Audio

+Like Arduinocade, PWM is filtered to produce analog voltages which are accepted as audio signals by the TV.
+However, the single-resistor design has been replaced with the [Raspberry Pi bandpass RC filter](https://hackaday.com/2018/07/13/behind-the-pin-how-the-raspberry-pi-gets-its-audio/) to resolve the low volume and inconsistent performance found in testing.

+Additionally, two PWM outputs are available for stereo sound.

 ## References

 | Link                                                                                                                                                                                                                                                                                                                   | Description                                      |